timjogorman/RicherEventDescription/guidelines.md

 between a source of knowledge or observation and a piece of knowledge gained from it.

-\ex.
-Satellite photography *shows* increased troop movements near the border.
+- Satellite photography *shows* increased troop movements near the border.

-\ex.
-The Chicago newspapers *reported* the victory hours before it was made official.
+- The Chicago newspapers *reported* the victory hours before it was made official.

-\ex.
-Subsequent bloodwork *revealed* severe anemia, and the patient was admitted.
+- Subsequent bloodwork *revealed* severe anemia, and the patient was admitted.

-\ex.
-Dr. Green *pointed* out a patch of skin discoloration suspicious for melanoma.
+- Dr. Green *pointed* out a patch of skin discoloration suspicious for melanoma.

-\ex.
-We will plan to proceed with surgery unless her tests *indicate* cardiac problems.
+- We will plan to proceed with surgery unless her tests *indicate* cardiac problems.

-\ex.
-His home health nurse *noticed* a mild increase in confusion and fatigue during chemotherapy.
+- His home health nurse *noticed* a mild increase in confusion and fatigue during chemotherapy.

-\ex.
-CT scan *confirms* diverticulitis.
+- CT scan *confirms* diverticulitis.

-\ex.
-She has a *confirmed* sulfa allergy.
+- She has a *confirmed* sulfa allergy.

 It is worth reiterating that one does not mark the test, reporter, or perceiver as EVI; instead, you will mark the verb of perception,